Online Writing: Learning Basic HTML

 Most Important HTML Tags for Writers

-Make sure that the URL of the website is correct and complete.
+To make an anchor text link, below is the HTML tag you must use: Make sure that the URL of the website is correct and complete.
 A valid URL must always begin with http:// or https:// (for secured sites).
-You can use any word or phrase after the >.
-Don’t forget the closing tag < / a > .
+You can use any word or phrase after the > Don’t forget the closing tag

 Add structure to your writing presentation using the following tags:

-To make your writing bold <> < / b >
+To make your writing bold < b > < / b >; or < strong > < / strong >;

-To italicize a word/words <> < / I >
+To italicize a word/words < i > ;

-To underline <> < /u >
+To underline < u > < /u >

-To break a line <> < / b r >
+To break a line

-To make a new paragraph <> < / p >
+To make a new paragraph

-< align="the alignment you want (justify,right,left)"> < /p >
+To make a bulleted list: To make a numbered list: To choose the alignment of your writing: < align="the alignment you want (justify,right,left)"> < /p >

-The image source can be the file name or the URL where the image is located.
-The alternative text is the text that will appear in case the photo doesn’t properly download.
+To add an image or picture: The image source can be the file name or the URL where the image is located.
+The alternative text is the text that will appear in case the photo doesn’t download properly .
 The width and height are the attributes in pixels which determine the size of the picture.

-Other attributes that can be added within the tag are align (the alignment of the pic); border; hspace and vspace (the horizontal and vertical space from of the text from the pic); etc. Here is a site I found that provides a more detailed definition about the HTML <> tag.
+Here is a site I found that provides a more detailed definition of the HTML <> tag.
 Samples are also available so you can get to try embedding HTML images on your own.

 Use HTML Tags to Enhance Your Writing